terrier-org/pyterrier/docs/ltr.rst

 PyTerrier allows each of these phases to be expressed as transformers, and for them to be composed into a full pipeline.

-In particular, conventional retrieval transformers (such as `pt.BatchRetrieve`) can be used for the first phase.
+In particular, conventional retrieval transformers (such as `pt.terrier.Retrieve`) can be used for the first phase.
 To permit the second phase, PyTerrier data model allows for a `"features"` column to be associated to each retrieved document.
 Such features can be generated using specialised transformers, or by combining other re-ranking transformers using the  `**` feature-union operator; Lastly, to facilitate the final phase, we provide easy ways to integrate PyTerrier pipelines with standard learning libraries